keblu/WebSite/src/content/home/about.md

 My current work is particularly centered around the field of Sentometrics, which lies at the intersection of text analysis (NLP) and econometrics.

 I invested myself in computer programming from a young age.
 I now mainly focus on the R statistical language, and I am a proponent of open source software and reproducible research.
-I am the author and co-author several R packages including the MSGARCH, NSE, and the Sentometrics package, as welle as the the WordPower package, which is still in very early devloppement.
+I am the author and co-author several R packages including the MSGARCH, NSE, and the Sentometrics package, as well as the WordPower package, which is still in very early devloppement.

 When I am not doing research or side project, I indulge myself in books from a wide variety of genres such as financial history, biography, psychology, and sci-fi.